open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 {{% alert color="info" %}} The autoconfigure module registers Java shutdown hooks to shut down the SDK when appropriate.
-Because OpenTelemetry Java [uses `java.util.logging` for internal logging](/docs/languages/java/sdk/#internal-logging), some of that logging might be suppressed during shutdown hooks.
+Because OpenTelemetry Java [uses `java.util.logging` for internal logging](/docs/languages/java/sdk/#internal-logging), some of some logging might be suppressed during shutdown hooks.
 This is a bug in the JDK itself, and not something under the control of OpenTelemetry Java.
-If you require logging during shutdown hooks, consider using `System.out` rather than a logging framework that might shut itself down in a shutdown hook, thus suppressing your log messages.
+If you require logging during shutdown hooks, consider using `System.out` rather than a logging framework which might shut itself down in a shutdown hook, thus suppressing your log messages.
 See this[JDK bug](https://bugs.openjdk.java.net/browse/JDK-8161253) for more details. {{% /alert %}}